monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-1.md

 ## Task 1 - Introduction to Linux
 We are likely using a **Windows** or **Mac** machine, both of which differ in visual design and operation.
 Just like Windows, iOS, and MacOS, Linux is another operating system, and one of the most popular in the world — powering smart cars, Android devices, supercomputers, home appliances, enterprise servers, and even more.

-In this room we cover some history of Linux and also:
+In this room I'll cover some history of Linux and also:
 1. Learn essential commands
 2. search for files and explore basic shell operators

 ## Task 2 - Background of Linux
-### where is linux used?
+### Where is linux used?
-It is likely fair to say that Linux is more intimidating than OSs like Windows, but it is lightweight, has its own advantages over other OSs where Linux is used include:
+Linux is used for its superior security, privacy, customization, and stability, offering a free, open-source.
+#### Linux is used in:
 1. Internet Infrastructure and Servers
 2. Mobile Devices (Android)
 3. Supercomputers